A successive centralized circumcenter reflection method for the convex feasibility problem

-\begin{enumerate}[$\bullet$] \item The results which are summarized in Figure \ref{pic.1}-\ref{pic.4} use the performance profile in \cite{Dolan.1}.
-Performance profiles allow one to benchmark different methods on a set of problems with respect to a performance measure (in our case, CPU Time).
+\Cref{tab.Ellipsoid_iteration,tab.Ellipsoid_Time} summarize the results, in which we exhibit the mean and the standard deviation of CPU running time (in seconds) and total number of projections, respectively, for each algorithm.
+We also sum up our numerical findings in \Cref{pic.1,pic.2}, by means of the so-called performance profiles from~\cite{Dolan:2002}. \emph{Performance profiles} allow one to benchmark different methods on a set of problems with respect to a performance measure (in our case, CPU Time and total number of projections).
 The vertical axis indicates the percentage of problems solved, while the horizontal axis indicates the corresponding factor of the performance index used by the best solver.
-All pictures clearly show that Algorithm $3$ does much better than others no matter which pair $(n,m)$ is used. \item Note that the number of orthogonal projections on for iteration differs among these algorithms.
-The number is $4m$ for Algorithm 1 $m+4$ for Algorithm 3, $2mn$ for CRM-P and $m$ for SeMP.
-Even taking this into account, the performance of Algorithm $3$ is superior to others.

-\item As the dimension of the problem, \emph{i.e.} $n$ increases, CRM-P performs worst among these $4$ methods.
-Except Algorithm 2, other methods can't solve most of the problems with tolerance $\epsilon =10^{-6}$.

-\item Algorithm 1 performs better than CRM-P, and is similar to SeMP.
-Its CUP time increases as the dimension or the number of the sets become larger obviously, and SeMP has the same phenomenon.
-However, the CPU time of Algorithm 2 keeps very low even when the dimension increases. \end{enumerate}
+We briefly comment on these results.
+Our numerical findings show that \texttt{Alg1} and \texttt{Alg3} are faster (in terms of CPU time) than their counterparts (see \Cref{tab.Ellipsoid_Time} and \Cref{pic.1}). \texttt{Alg3} is the one with the less number of total projections to achieve the required tolerance, which is expected, as it uses only functional evaluation to determine the control sequence (see \Cref{tab.Ellipsoid_iteration} and \Cref{pic.2}).
+We remark that \texttt{Alg1} and \texttt{Alg3} perform similarly in terms of CPU time, and when the dimension are higher, the difference between their performance with respect to \texttt{SePM} and \texttt{CRMprod} is more evident.